RADMONQA/radiation_monitors_app/README.md

 ### Legacy Environment (previously called private)

 The private environment used to include both IREM and RADEM data, the second of which is not officially published as of time of writing (24.07.2025).
-This setup is intended for testing the legacy code which used past RADEM data and is not reccomended as of now.
+This setup is intended for testing the legacy code which used past RADEM data and is not recommended as of now.

 - **Configuration File**: `docker-compose.legacy.yml`
 - **Data**: IREM and RADEM data.